lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## 部首字典 Radical dictionary
 <b>About 說明 / 说明</b><br>
-A simple radical dictionary, derived from information from the Unihan project (v 13.0, 2020-02-18).
+A simple radical dictionary.
 Search by a radical number, from 1 to 214, to see a list of characters that are based on the radical.
+Alternatively, search for "index" for a list of all radicals.

+Created from information from the Unihan project (v 13.0, 2020-02-18).

 Note, the characters that show will depend on what fonts are installed.
 The <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E5%85%A8%E5%AE%8B%E9%AB%94%20-%20FSung%20font>FSong</a> font by WFG can show all the current Unihan characters.

 <br><b>Licences 許可證 / 许可证</b><br>